|

 Brussels sprouts were introduced into the U.S. in the 1800s.
 By the 1900s, they were being grown commercially in California.

-Brussels sprouts are the 23rd most-popular vegetable in New Zealand.
-On the other hand, they kill and eat sheep.
+Oh, and Brussels sprouts are the 23rd most-popular vegetable in New Zealand.

 Since you're growing your own vegetables and fruits, shouldn't you be cooking them in the best way possible?